rowskilled14/IP-Cameras-Guide-and-Documentation/README.md

 ### model:
 short_description_and_overview - link to specs, embedded specs, highlights of camera, strengths/weaknesses, etc

+Typical price of device, with vendor name provided (not endorsing specific vendors, just cataloging the price mainly).
+Link optional.

 * Feature a
   * status
 * Feature b